Hangout Music Fest 2014 Review + Photo Gallery

 Friday was crammed full of attractive people, weather and acts – a healthy variety to get your gears (and liver) greased up for the lengthy weekend ahead.
 Festival Day 1 mindsets can always go one of two ways: conservative with a splash of “I’m going to save it up for the weekend” optimism, or completely full throttle.
 And once you’re in your element, it’s typically 110% the latter.
-This was indeed the case at Hangout – engulfed by sugar white sand with ideal summertime conditions, it only amplified the need to step it up a notch…or twenty.
+This was indeed the case at Hangout – engulfed by sugar white sand with ideal summertime conditions, it only amplified the need to step it up a notch, or twenty.
 First, if you’re looking to book lodging for 2015 and beyond, the Best Place to Stay on the Gulf is on the West Beach Boulevard side of the long Highway 182 strip.
 Why?
-Easily accessible, close to the Waves grocery store (this is crucial, carrying ice is always a bitch), less crowded beaches, shorter rides and more frequent shuttles, public parking spots on 13th Street if you have too many cars in your group, and if you get in a pinch, you can walk home (3-ish miles) from the festival.
+Easily accessible, close to the Waves grocery store (this is crucial, carrying ice is always a bitch), less crowded beaches, shorter rides with more frequent shuttles, public parking spots on 13th Street if you have too many cars in your group, and if you get in a pinch, you can walk home 3-ish miles from the festival (guilty).

 Saturday meant one important thing, Shakey Graves.
 Best Solo Act of the weekend, hands down.
 Shakey’s raw, dirty, nasty pickin’ and strummin’ create his incredibly good lo-fi charm.
 Known for performing as a one-man act with just a six-string and a homemade kick-drum-suitcase, Shakey invited a couple of his friends to take the BMI Stage to help him out – something he’ll be doing more regularly for bigger acts on tour this summer.
 Check him out on YouTube, I bet you can’t watch it just once.